JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

 ### Examples
  **Wellfare risk assessment**<br>
- In 2014 the durch tax bureau used machine learning to classify families into different risk categories to prevent fraud for child benefits.
+ In 2014 the dutch tax bureau used machine learning to classify families into different risk categories to prevent fraud for child benefits.
 The government had problems with families fraudulently claiming child benefits and had problems dealing with the administrative demands.
 The decision to prevent fraud started to aid with these problems and used a variety of data, like nationality, income and historical employment.
- The classifications were insufficient, as it did not have enough room for context and put hundreds of families into high risk groups for making small administrative mistakes or giving stricter conditions based on dual citizenship.
-If they were flagged they had to pay back all benefits retroactively and with additional fines on short notice.
-These repayments mainly affected low income families, which suffered heavily under these conditions.
+ The classifications were insufficient, as it did not have enough room for context and put hundreds of families into high-risk groups for making small administrative mistakes or giving stricter conditions based on dual citizenship.
+If they were flagged, they had to pay back all benefits retroactively and with additional fines on short notice.
+These repayments mainly affected low-income families, which suffered heavily under these conditions.
 The algorithm was not transparent for those affected and prevented them from challenging their classifications properly and the limited categorization worsened the chances of flagged families even further.
- When the disproportional treatment due to minor mistakes or miscategorization was discovered in 2019 and a european commission was put into place which found evidence of discrimination and improper data usage.
+ When the disproportional treatment due to minor mistakes or miscategorization was discovered in 2019 and a European commission was put into place which found evidence of discrimination and improper data usage.

  The scope of this scandal, dubbed the ["Toeslangenaffair"](https://www.uantwerpen.be/en/projects/aitax/publications/toeslagen/) and following findings would cause the ruling government at the time to resign.
-This case shows how strong the consequences for unadressed problems can be.
+This case shows how strong the consequences for unaddressed problems can be.
 Most of the affected families struggled to repay the benefits and were pushed into poverty.

  **Automated hiring systems**<br>